 Because my own novel employs many neologisms, critics jumping in mid-story often highlight those neologisms to make sure I’m using them as intended.
 While it can get tedious to say to myself, “Yes, that is what it means,” I am always thankful for keen eyes.
 This is the kind of sharp, considerate criticism each of us should aim for and be thankful for if we receive it.

-Considering the Author’s Genre and Intended Audience
+#3 Accounting for Genre and Intended Audience

 Summary on Considerations of Author Intent